yalmip/yalmip.github.io/_posts/2020-10-02-nonlinearglobalsdp.md

 The lower bound problem does not pose any particular problem when we add a semidefinite cone to the model.
 After relaxing nonlinearities and all we have to do is to solve a linear semidefinte program, which we have a plethora of solvers for.
 Hence, the only difference is that we swtich from a linear programming based lower bound (or more generally a quadratic or second-order cone programming solver) to a linear semidefinite programming solver.

 The upper bound is the issue.
 While there are many solvers available for standard nonlinear programming, this is not the case for nonlinear semidefinite programming.
-In principle though, if our nonlinear model has a semidefinite constraint \\(G(x) \succeq 0\\), possibly nonlinear, we can view this as \\(v^TG(x)v \geq 0~\forall v\\).
-Hence, by simply adding an infinite amount of scalar constraints, we can mimic the semidefinite constraint and solve the upper bound problem using a standard nonlinear solver.
+In principle, if our nonlinear model has a semidefinite constraint \\(G(x) \succeq 0\\), possibly nonlinear, we can view this as \\(v^TG(x)v \geq 0~\forall v\\).
+Hence, by simply adding an infinite number of scalar constraints, we can mimic the semidefinite constraint and solve the upper bound problem using a standard nonlinear solver.
 Of course, this is not practical or possible.
-Instead, we use the idea iteratively and build an approximation of the semidefinite cone as we work our way through the tree.
-Remember, it is not crucial that we actually manage to compute an upper bound in every node.
-It is of course good if we can generate feasible solutions, but if we fail, it only means we have to open more nodes and try to find feasible solutions with associated upper bounds in those future nodes.
+Instead, we use the idea iteratively and build an approximation of the semidefinite cone as we work our way through the branching tree.
+Remember, it is not crucial that we actually manage to find a feasible solution in every node.
+It is of course good if we can generate feasible solutions to finally find the optimal solution, but if we fail, it only means we have to open more nodes and try to find feasible solutions with associated upper bounds in those future nodes.
 Also remember that the upper bound problem is solved on a globally valid model.
 A semidefinite cut added to the upper bound model is valid in all nodes.

-Hence, the basic algorithm is
+Hence, the obvious algorithm is

 1. Create some initial approximation \\(\hat{G}(x) \geq 0\\) of the semidefinite cone (e.g. add the constraint that the diagonal is non-negative)

 2. In the node, try to solve the nonlinear program using the approximation \\(\hat{G}(x)\\).
 If a solution is found, and \\(G(x) \succeq 0\\) is satisfied, a valid upper bound has been computed.
-If \\(G(x) \succeq 0\\) is violated, compute an eigenvector \\(v\\) associated to a negative eigenvalue and add the cut \\( v^TG(x)v \geq 0 \\) to the approximation \\(\hat{G}(x)\geq 0\\).
+If \\(G(x) \succeq 0\\) is violated, we do not have a feasible solution but we can compute an eigenvector \\(v\\) associated to a negative eigenvalue and add the cut \\( v^TG(x)v \geq 0 \\) to the approximation \\(\hat{G}(x)\geq 0\\).

-3. Either repeat (2) several times in the node, or proceed with branching process and use the new approximation first in the next node.
+3. Either repeat (2) several times in the node, or proceed with branching process and use the new approximation in following nodes.

-Everything else is exactly as usual in the global algorithm.
+Everything else is exactly as before in the branch & bound algorithm.

 ## Illustrating the steps manually